 The liver performs over 500 functions that are vital to life; this includes processing food and drink.
 That’s why keeping it healthy is essential.

-Antioxidants are beneficial to the liver as they regulate the number of free radicals.
-As mentioned above, these molecules can damage important cells and contribute to chronic health problems such as anti-inflammatory disease.
+Antioxidants are beneficial to the liver as they regulate the number of free radicals produced.
+As mentioned above, these molecules can damage important cells and contribute to chronic health problems such as inflammatory diseases.

 Kombucha and Blood Pressure